Reporting Fraud

 Contact your banks and credit card issuers immediately

-Stop payment on missing checks and notify the check verification service.
+Put a stop payment on missing checks.
 Close any accounts that may have been tampered with or opened fraudulently, open new accounts and change all account passwords.

 File a police report